googleapis/google-cloud-dotnet/apis/Google.Cloud.PubSub.V1/docs/index.md

 than a single gRPC channel can support; the processor count is is a pragmatic choice to approximately scale maximum throughput performance by potential machine workload.

-If using multiple clients on a machine with a high processor count, then this may cause problems with TCP connection exhaustion.
+When using multiple clients on a machine with a high processor count, this may cause problems with TCP connection exhaustion.
 Set the relevant `ClientCreationSettings.ClientCount` to a low value (`1` is suitable for low or moderate throughput requirements) to mitigate this.

 # Coding considerations

-`PublisherClient` and `SubscriberClient` are expensive to create, so if regularly publishing or subscribing to the same topic or subscription then a singleton client instance should be created and used for the lifetime of the application.
+`PublisherClient` and `SubscriberClient` are expensive to create, so when regularly publishing or subscribing to the same topic or subscription then a singleton client instance should be created and used for the lifetime of the application.

-Both synchronous `Create(...)` and asynchronous `CreateAsync(...)` methods are provided, but note that if using default credentials on Google Compute Engine (GCE) then a network request may need to be made to retrieve credentials from the GCE Metadata Server.
+Both synchronous `Create(...)` and asynchronous `CreateAsync(...)` methods are provided, but note that when using default credentials on Google Compute Engine (GCE) then a network request may need to be made to retrieve credentials from the GCE Metadata Server.

 When publishing, the `Task` returned by the various `Publish(...)` methods will complete only